 Microsoft’s IUR Benfits is a program that Microsoft created to help partners boost sales, increase services revenue and improve their own productivity.
 With the program, partners can use the latest Microsoft technologies to run their business and train their staff – often for FREE.
-(If you are already familar with Microsoft's IUR Benefits and just have questions on the setup please watch this video in our Help Center).
+(If you are already familar with Microsoft's IUR Benefits and just have questions on the setup please watch this video in our on-demand gallery).

 As part of this, Microsoft has included SkyKick as part of their IUR programs - offering partners free SkyKick benefits for their own account.
 If you’re an IUR-eligible Microsoft partner, you qualify for FREE lifetime Office 365 Cloud Backup for your own business.

 With this IUR offer, you can backup your own company’s Office 365 Exchange, SharePoint and OneDrive for Business data on Azure with SkyKick.
 You receive unlimited retention, automated backup snapshots up to 6x per day, and lightening fast search and restore.
 The Azure SkyKick Cloud Backup IUR offer is free for partners forever, but you have to setup your backup subscription by June 30, 2019.

 A great place to start to learn more about your IUR Benefits is to watch this FREE Webinar.
 The webinar is designed to give partners an overview of Microsoft’s Internal Use Rights Benefits (IUR Benefits) from SkyKick, it will guide a partner through the steps to get the Cloud Backup benefit started, and answers common questions about the setup.